 Fibromyalgia and Neurofeedback

-Fibromyalgia affects about 4 million adults in the U.S., approximately 2% of the population.
-It is characterized by widespread musculoskeletal pain, fatigue, sleep disturbances, memory issues, and mood challenges.
-Researchers believe that fibromyalgia amplifies pain by altering how the brain and spinal cord process pain signals.
-Women are more likely to be diagnosed than men.
+Fibromyalgia affects an estimated 4 million adults in the U.S., or roughly 2% of the population.
+It is associated with widespread muscle and joint pain, fatigue, sleep difficulties, memory problems, and emotional stress.
+Research suggests that fibromyalgia intensifies pain by altering how the brain and spinal cord interpret signals.
+Women are more commonly affected than men.